Here’s a list of the best hybrid cycle under Rs. 30000/- available in India in 2022. These cycles are perfect to start your bicycling life!

-A simple affordable multi-speed cycle which retails at an MRP of Rs 10950/-.
+A simple, and most affordable multi-speed cycle which retails at an MRP of Rs 11960/-.

 You can check it out on the Track & Trail Website.

-A massive upgrade over the Riverside 100 with a 33% increase in cost, the Riverside 120 is incredible value for money to get you started on your cycling journey.
+The Riverside 120, by Decathlon, is incredible value for money to get you started on your cycling journey.

 This bike uses a steel frame and it is available in 3 sizes.
 The Riverside 120 gets an 8-speed Microshift derailleur and shifting system.
 With trigger shifters rather than grip shifters.
 V-brakes are employed to get you stopped fast on the 700C wheels and 35 mm tyres.